Jobs & Careers Center

-Follow the link for the schedule of events for the Jobs & Careers Center at the 2014 Annual Meeting of the AAG.
-The Jobs & Careers Center will be located in Room 14, Tampa Convention Center, First Floor.
+Follow the link for the schedule of events for the Jobs & Careers Center at the 2015 Annual Meeting of the AAG.
+The Jobs & Careers Center will be located in Columbus AB & CD, Hyatt, East Tower, Gold Level.

-The Jobs & Careers Center will host a number of panel discussions related to careers and professional development.
-Topics to be addressed at the 2014 Annual Meeting include:
+The Jobs & Careers Center will host a number of panel and paper sessions related to careers and professional development.
+Topics to be addressed at the 2015 Annual Meeting include:

 - Welcome to the Annual Meeting: An orientation for newcomers

 - Employment in the business, government, and nonprofit sectors